AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         |Set the type of the animated sticker.|        ```
 @property (nonatomic, assign, readonly) AliyunPasterEffectType pasterType;
         ``` |
-        |Set the rotation angle \(radian\) of the animated sticker.|All the values that are related to positions and sizes are logical pixels, which are converted to physical pixels for internal rendering.
+        |Set the rotation angle or radian of the animated sticker.|All the values that are related to positions and sizes are logical pixels, which are converted to physical pixels for internal rendering.

         ```
 @property (nonatomic, assign) CGFloat pasterRotate;